omerahm69/project_5/README.md

 ## Main Data Analysis and Machine Learning Libraries

-- Here, you should list the libraries used in the project and provide an example(s) of how you used these libraries.
+-

 ## Credits

-The process from the Code Institute WalkthroughProject01 project was used to help create this project.
+- The process from the Code Institute WalkthroughProject01 project was used to help create this project.

-- In this section, you need to reference where you got your content, media and from where you got extra help.
-It is common practice to use code from other repositories and tutorials.
-However, it is necessary to be very specific about these sources to avoid plagiarism.
-- You can break the credits section up into Content and Media, depending on what you have included in your project.
+In addition to the material from the course I had from Code Institute

 ### Content